JunwooParkSaribu/AnDi2_SU_FIONA/README.md

 > [!IMPORTANT]
 > Requirements </br>
-> TensorFlow 2.14.1
+> - TensorFlow 2.14.1

 This is preset version of ___ for [AnDi2 Challenge](http://andi-challenge.org/challenge-2024/#andi2seminar).</br>
 To check the latest version of the software, [click here](http://google.com).</br>

 ___ detects changepoints from molecular trajectory following fBm which has two properties, Anomalous exponent and Generalized diffusion coefficient, on different scenarios.</br>
-For the details, please check Andi2 Challenge description of above link.
+For the details of used data and scenarios, please check Andi2 Challenge description of above link.

 <h2>Visualized examples of changepoint detection from molecular trajectories</h2>
 <table border="0">